Bỏ qua đến nội dung

 2. Right-click on Network in the left panel and select Map network drive

-3. In the folder field, enter the IP address of Home Assistant using the syntax \\IP_address
+3. In the Folder field, enter the IP address of Home Assistant with the syntax \\IP_address

 4. Select Browse and choose the folder you want to connect to

-5. Enter the username and password configured in the Samba Share add-on
+5. Enter the username and password you configured in the Samba Share add-on

 6. Select Remember my credentials if you want to save the login information